-The canteen is run by Jingles and is open (Break 1 and 2) B1 and B2, for lunch orders and over the counter sales, Monday to Friday.
-Updates will be posted to the internet and also circulated with the school newsletter.
+The canteen is run by Jingles and is open (Break 1 and 2) B1 and B2, for lunch orders Monday to Friday.
+The School canteen will continue to only offer online lunch orders for second break for the rest of the year.

 Chess Club runs once a week during lunchtime and students participate in competitions throughout the year.